nswood/nswood/README.md

 - 👋 Hi, I’m Nate Woodward.
 I am underagraduate at MIT studying mathematics and physics.
-- 👀 I’m generally interested in the intersection of machine learning and high energy theoretical physics.
-I am experienced in graph neural networks, as well as applications of advanced math in physics/ML.
+- 👀 I’m generally interested in the intersection of machine learning, specifically non-euclidean methods, and high-energy theoretical physics.
 - 📫 How to reach me nswood@mit.edu

 <!---